 Back on board, the Captain invites you to a Welcome Reception and Dinner, featuring some sparkling sekt, Germany’s champagne-style wine.
 Join shipmates later in the evening for onboard entertainment.

 Rhine Valley views; Rüdesheim personalized for you

-Look forward to an eventful day of scenic highlights and cultural discovery, beginning with a German lesson with your Cruise Director.
+Look forward to an eventful day of scenic highlights and cultural discovery.
 Then, it’s all hands on deck as your ship winds through the Upper Middle Rhine Valley — a UNESCO World Heritage Site.
 Studded with historic castles and beautiful gorges, it is a sight you can only truly appreciate from the river.
 A highlight will be your sighting of the famous Lorelei, a steep slate rock that makes a soft, murmuring sound under certain conditions.
 It used to be the site of many shipwrecks, and a legend sprang up about a lovely, golden-haired maiden who would sit atop the rock combing her hair and singing a song that lured sailors too close to the rock . . . and into perilous waters.

 When you arrive in cheerful Rüdesheim, you'll have your choice of three tours.
 The first is a cable car ride to the historic Niederwald Monument, which overlooks the Rhine Valley and commemorates the unification of Germany in the late 19th century.
 Or, choose a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
 Your third choice of tours is a wine hike, where you’ll pop into different Weinstuben to sample three different regional vintages.